Kathleen Loucks is admitted to practice in Minnesota state and federal courts and Wisconsin state court.

 - Guillain-Barré syndrome (GBS) following tetanus shot $450,000

 Kathleen is certified as a civil trial specialist by the Minnesota State Bar Association.
-She has been listed as a Minnesota Rising Star by Minnesota Super Lawyers from 2006 to 2008 and in 2011.
+She is listed as a Minnesota Super Lawyer and listed as a Minnesota Rising Star by Minnesota Super Lawyers from 2006 to 2008 and in 2011.
 She received a Client Satisfaction 10 Best Female Attorneys Award by the American Institute of Personal Injury Attorneys in 2016 and 2017.

 University of Minnesota, B.A., 1995